RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./ProtoBuf.js-vs-JSON.md

 What about Protocol JSON?
 -------------------------
-[PSON](https://github.com/dcodeIO/PSON) generates, if used wisely, an even smaller protocol than ProtoBuf.
+[PSON](https://github.com/dcodeIO/PSON) allows to generate an even smaller protocol than ProtoBuf, at the cost of having to use it wisely.

 **Next:** [Feel enlightened and go back to start](https://github.com/dcodeIO/ProtoBuf.js/wiki)